You are here

 • The Digital and information literacy framework suggests how students can demonstrate progression and achievement in digital and information literacy skills.
 It provides a common reference point for module, programme, and qualification teams to use when identifying learning outcomes, assessment and learning activities for digital literacy to be integrated with other learning outcomes and student attributes.

-For more information on integrating digital and information literacy into modules and qualifications, visit the Supporting Learning and Teaching section of the Library Services intranet site or talk to your Library contact.
+For more information on integrating digital and information literacy into modules and qualifications, visit the Learning and Teaching Expertise and Digital Capabilities sections of the Library Services intranet site or talk to your Library contact.

 Digital and information literacy support materials